trueaccord/DogPush/README.md

 DogPush enables to manage your DataDog monitors in YAML files.

-## Why would I want ot manage my monitors in YAML files?
+## Why would I want to manage my monitors in YAML files?

 Excellent question.
 So many reasons: